Otim24/nsec-portfolio/03-bgp-lab/README.md

 ## Lessons Learned

 - OSPF must be fully converged before iBGP sessions can form always verify `show ip ospf neighbor` shows FULL before touching BGP
-- Interface IPs assigned to the wrong physical port are one of the most common and hardest to spot issues always verify with `show ip interface brief` and ping across each link before moving to upper layers
+- Interface IPs assigned to the wrong physical port are one of the most common and hardest to spot issues.
+Always verify with `show ip interface brief` and ping across each link before moving to upper layers
 - iBGP uses loopbacks + `update-source loopback0`, forgetting update-source is the most common reason iBGP sessions stay Idle
 - `next-hop-self` is required on every border router; without it, internal routers have no route to external next-hops and all inter-AS traffic fails silently
 - BGP sessions being established do not automatically mean traffic flows always verify with an actual end-to-end ping using `source loopback0`